 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) have published recommendations for year-round acceptable temperatures in Standard 55-2016 (Thermal Environmental Conditions for Human Occupancy).
-The summer comfort range is 73 to 79°F and the winter comfort range is 68-75 °F. It is important to note that ASHRAE standards are intended as a suggested guideline as opposed to a regulation.
+The summer comfort range is 73 to 79°F. It is important to note that ASHRAE standards are intended as a suggested guideline as opposed to a regulation.